bisq-network/bisq-website/_posts/2015-01-22-reality-check.md

 ## What are the alternatives?

-Some people have mentioned that a model where users are able to invest in Bisq would gain more attention.
+Some people have mentioned that a model where users are able to invest in Bitsquare would gain more attention.

 That is certainly true but comes with a few difficulties: One basic restriction is that we are committed to stay in the legal framework, so any model which might be interpreted as IPO is outside of our considerations.
 Also as soon as we are taking money directly from the exchange (e.g. by taking fees) we would trigger licence issues as it could be interpreted in the way that we are operating the exchange.
-A more fundamental problem with an investment model is that anyone who invests in Bisq would expect to own something, which creates either a centralization or forking risk.
+A more fundamental problem with an investment model is that anyone who invests in Bitsquare would expect to own something, which creates either a centralization or forking risk.

 Lets have a look at some alternative models:

 **Using an App coin**
 That approach might be the right solution for the right project.
-Unfortunately we have already proven that Bisq is working fine without an app coin.
+Unfortunately we have already proven that Bitsquare is working fine without an app coin.
 So introducing an app coin with the sole purpose for funding would immediately provoke a fork.

 **Voting shares DAO**
 A model similar to [NuShares][13] is interesting and might be a future alternative.
 Unfortunately it is not trivial and comes with considerable effort to build or adjust the infrastructure needed for such a solution.
-Once [Ethereum][9] is out we might reconsider how we could turn Bisq into a DAO.
+Once [Ethereum][9] is out we might reconsider how we could turn Bitsquare into a DAO.

 **Find another alt coin or platform which is interested in sponsoring the project** A P2P exchange is an important infrastructure for any platform.